-TAG NAME url_rewrite_children [previously called as redirect_children]
+Α. TAG NAME redirect_children

-Description The number of redirector processes to spawn.
+Description Specifies the number of redirector processes to spawn

 Build Option Default

-Usage url_rewrite_children number
+Usage redirect_children number

-Default url rewrite children 5
+Default redirect_children 5

-The number of redirector processes to spawn.
+For the redirector program, this defines the number of redirector process to spawn.
 If you start too few Squid will have to wait for them to process a backlog of URLs, slowing it down.
 If you start too many they will use RAM and other system resources.